 Here are some details about our institute’s objectives:

 - Bibliographic research – Bibliographic research promotes theory development and publication of scientific discoveries.
 The specific work involves searching academic databases to discover and verify extant publications of relevance to the scientific work of the institute.

 - Domain Analysis Clinics – Clinics develop research to contribute to theory and the growth of science.
 Domain analysis is the extraction of ontology (knowledge base) in the form of vocabulary (taxonomy) from specific scientific domains (e.g., marine biology, bio-ethics, Renaissance musicology, etc.), specific work domains (e.g., mobile app developers, social workers, home nurses, etc.), and specific academic domains (e.g., doctoral students in information science, medical students pre-residency, etc.).
-Clinics are two-day events during which researchers present preliminary findings and receive feedback from peers.
+Clinics are multi-day events during which researchers present preliminary findings and receive feedback from peers.
 Each clinic has as its focus one theoretically significant domain to build a body of replicable theoretical knowledge.

 - Cultural Heritage consultation.
 IKOS will assist with the creation and management of cultural heritage metadata and classification as part of our contribution to the advancement of knowledge organization.

 - Publishing–IKOS research produced under aegis of the institute ispublished in peer-reviewed scientific journals and international conference proceedings; IKOS publishes the IKOS Bulletin, a scientific journal, three times per year, and IKOS Technical Reports Series (a monographic series); see “Publishing” for more details.